jackyzha0/jackyzha0.github.io/content/thoughts/IPFS.md

 IPFS is a decentralized storage and delivery network which builds on fundamental principles of [[thoughts/peer-to-peer|p2p]] networking and content-based addressing (see [[thoughts/CID|CID]])

-> Can seen as a single BitTorrent swarm, exchanging objects within one big Git repository
+> Can seen as a single BitTorrent swarm, exchanging objects within one big [[thoughts/git|Git]] repository

 Much like how we look up sites on the internet using URIs, we can look for specific pieces of content by their [[thoughts/content addressed storage|content-address]].